 Hansen KB, Yuan H, Traynelis SF.
 Structural aspects of AMPA receptor activation, desensitization and deactivation.
 Curr Opin Neurobiol.
 2007 Jun;17(3):281-8.

 Christiansen B, Hansen KB, Wellendorph P, Bräuner-Osborne H. Pharmacological characterization of mouse GPRC6A, an L-alpha-amino-acid receptor modulated by divalent cations.
 Br J Pharmacol.
 2007 Mar;150(6):798-807.

 Hansen KB, Clausen RP, Bjerrum EJ, Bechmann C, Greenwood JR, Christensen C, Kristensen JL, Egebjerg J, Bräuner-Osborne H. Tweaking agonist efficacy at N-methyl-D-aspartate receptors by site-directed mutagenesis.
 Mol Pharmacol.
 2005 Dec;68(6):1510-23.

 Wellendorph P, Hansen KB, Balsgaard A, Greenwood JR, Egebjerg J, Bräuner-Osborne H. Deorphanization of GPRC6A: a promiscuous L-alpha-amino acid receptor with preference for basic amino acids.
 Mol Pharmacol.
 2005 Mar;67(3):589-97.

 Departments and Centers

 Graduate student and postdoctoral fellow positions available

 The lab is looking for highly motivated candidates to join the research team.
-We are especially looking for those with skills in electrophysiology, biochemistry, or molecular biology and strong interests in ionotropic glutamate receptors, synaptic transmission, and CNS disorders.
+We are especially looking for those with skills in electrophysiology, X-ray crystallography, or molecular neuroscience and strong interests in ionotropic glutamate receptors, synaptic transmission, and CNS disorders.
 Interested applicants are welcome to send their CV and cover letter by email to Kasper Hansen.